 ‘The four P’s’ of marketing may have been around since the 1950’s, when first explored by Neil Borden, emeritus professor at the Harvard Business School, but they are still the best foundation for your marketing strategy so here they are…

 Product: What you’re selling, whether that’s goods or services.
-Consider every aspect – function, branding, packaging, quality, design – of you’re offering.
+Consider every aspect of function, branding, packaging, quality, design that you’re offering.

 Price: The cost, and so potential value, taking account of offers or any other variable pricing strategies.

 Place: The distribution, or placement of your product – how it reaches the customer – and the logistics there of.

 Promotion: Communication of your marketing message including public relations (PR) and advertising.

 These four considerations should be centred on your target market, creating perceived value and purchase desire in customers.
 The basic marketing mix can be used as a template for a company’s value proposition and marketing strategy.

 Like Sesame Street, modern marketing is not brought to you by just one letter.
 Having got to grips with P, it’s time to meet the four C’s, as introduced by R. F. Lauterborn in the 90’s.
 While the four P’s are about transaction, Lauterborn’s four C’s are more focussed on communication and customer engagement, which makes sense as marketers seek to tempt the often jaded palates of modern consumers.
 As you can see below the core areas of interest are the same but the perspective is different.

 Client: customer trumps product so it pays to start by finding the consumer, discovering what they want and providing it to them.